Pedestal19/Web_API_and_CSV_Processor/README.md

-# WallpaperApp-Kotlin-MVVM-Retrofit-LiveData
+# WEB_API and CSV Processor
-Sample Wallpaper App with Android Architecture Components with MVVM - Retrofit - LiveData
+Sample App that downloads file from server, gets filters through an API, and searches CSV file :: uses Android Architecture Components with MVVM - Retrofit - LiveData

-<h3>Dependencies used in project</h3>
+<h3>Some Dependencies used in project</h3>
 <ul>
 <li>Kotlin</li>
 <li>Retrofit</li>